tkhrk1010/sls/README.md

 # sls
 Docker for ServerlessFramework

+image size is 419MB

 # How to use
-1. go to your serverless project directory
+1. go to your serverless project root

 2. git clone this repository

-3. go to sls/

-4. create .env, and write aws credential
+3. create .env, and write aws credential

     copy env-sample and replace name and credential

     ※ confirm .env is added in .gitignore

+4.  copy docker-compose.yml to your project root

-5.  change your-project-name in docker-compose.yml
+    change your-project-name in copied docker-compose.yml

-6.  execute "$make build" and "$make up"

-    container: "serverless" will be built and start
+5. execute "$ docker-compose up -d serverless-YOUR_PROJECT_NAME" and start sls

-7. go back to the project directory, use sls command
+6. use sls command

     ex)

     $ docker container exec serverless sls -v

     $ docker container exec serverless sls deploy

+# How to test
+1.  in sls/, execute "$ make up"

+    container: "serverless" will be built and start

+2. in sls/, execute "$ make test"

+    if serverless version is displayed, it works.

+3. in sls/, execute "$ make down"

+    stop the container

 # References
 https://qiita.com/seiichi_akiba/items/d42bda576f3fc6ac5117